- When You Are in a Lawsuit, Don't Lose Sight of the Elephant in the Room

 - It's Not Compromise When You Give Up Something You Never Had

 - How to Slow the Flood of New Lawsuits

 - Is Justice Better Served in Court or at Mediation?

-Its not easy to find or part with the money often needed to settle a lawsuit.
-You might think that your toughest negotiations will be with the opposing party.
-However, there is often an even larger stakeholder in the dispute; someone on your own side; someone who will likely have to be paid first from whatever proceeds are generated upon resolution of the lawsuit; someone who you might have already agreed to pay more than you could ever reasonably expect to recover in court.
+When you are sued or when you sue someone, you might think that the biggest bill or liability will come from the opposing party.
+However, there is often an even larger stakeholder in the lawsuit; someone on your own side; someone who will likely have to be paid first from whatever monies are offered or required to resolve the lawsuit; someone who you might already be legally obligated to pay more than you could ever reasonably expect to recover in court.

 The American Rule of Damages

 In the United States, the average cost to try a civil lawsuit is between $43,000 and $122,000.
 Why does it cost so much, because nothing happens in court without a fight.
 Nothing is taken for granted.
 Attorneys charge by the hour and the ...